Yes, this is the third recipe for sticky gingerbread I’ve posted on this blog.

 I may have inhaled two pieces still warm from the oven, and then two more for breakfast the very next day.
 For testing purposes, of course.

-I may have brought the rest to work, so that my coworkers could help make sure I wouldn’t eat more.
-And also for testing purposes, because sometimes it’s good to have a second opinion.
+I may have also brought the rest to work, so that my coworkers could help make sure I wouldn’t eat more.
+Also for testing purposes, because sometimes it’s good to have a second opinion.

-I may have eaten the one piece that was left over after all my coworkers helped themselves.
-Just in case it might be defective, you see.
+And I may have eaten the one piece that was left over after all my coworkers helped themselves.
+Just to be really, really sure that the last piece was just as good as the first, because that’s also a very important QA test.

 And I may have absolutely no regrets about any of the above.

-On that note, I’ll be checking myself into rehab.
+On that note, I’ll be checking myself into rehab for my sticky gingerbread problem.
 Or maybe the nearest Weight Watchers meeting.
 I’m still trying to decide.

 - 1 cup blackstrap molasses